ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 When designing replies it was chosen to use the same _Cheep_ entity as both a "root post" and the following replies to said post.
 This method was chosen because we wished to design a _thread_ style of replies, like Reddit.
 Instead of only having one layer of replies, users could now reply to other peoples' replies, and continue a _thread_ of replies.
-Using the same entity for this, made both the UI and logic simple and DRY, by simply using recursion.
+Using the same entity for this, the code for the UI could be made more simple using recursion.
 Below is a diagram of a typical scenario of a user replying to another user in the _Chirp_ application.

 ![Activity diagram of a user replying to another users _Cheep_](diagrams/images/Reply.png){ width=35% }